 The Court Transaction Fees is an optional service fee that some courts like Santa Clara and Los Angeles charge for e-filing.

-The Court Convenience Fee is necessary for the courts to recoup the costs of filers using credit cards and e-checks the banks charge them as that’s not a cost the court is not willing to lose.
-Therefore, they add a Court Convenience Fee to each transaction.
+The Court Convenience Fee and Payment Service fees are necessary for the courts to recoup the costs of filers using credit cards and e-checks the banks charge them as that’s not a cost the court is not willing to lose.
+Therefore, depending on the court, they will add a Court Convenience Fee or Payment Service Fee to each transaction.
 Depending on the county, the court charges 2.75% – 3.5% of the total costs for using a credit card, or a 25 cent flat fee if a filer uses an e-check for payment.